celere-dev/web-vitals/README.md

 Best Practices: 100
 SEO: 100

-This report is generated in a simulated environment without a user.
+This report is generated in a simulated environment without a real user.
 ```

 ## Development